 When examining equity markets across quintiles of volatility, assuming CAPM holds, one would expect the lowest volatility stocks to underperform the highest volatility stocks.
 However, that is not what has been observed over time.
 Indeed, there is actually a relatively flat payoff to risk quintiles using simple averages, and that payoff falls off as you move across the curve to higher volatility stocks once you take into account that impact that volatility has on compounding.

 The reason this is important background is twofold.
 First, generally these portfolios look to be 100% long the lower volatility stocks of a given market and 30% short the highest volatility stocks (Net 70% with a targeted beta of 0.4-0.6).
 Second, there are specific timeframes when high volatility stocks do outperform low volatility stocks.
-Those timeframes are generally during periods of volatility compression, or more appropriately, compression of implied volatility (VIX) associated with “risk on” environments like that observed in the U.S. for most of 2016.
-Conversely, during periods of a market’s implied volatility expansion, high volatility stocks underperform, and at times significantly.
-The chart below examines domestic stocks and volatility using the VIX, and different quintiles of returns of the Russell 1000 grouped by volatility.
+Those timeframes are generally during periods of volatility compression, or more appropriately, compression of implied volatility (VIX) associated with “risk on” environments, like that observed in the U.S. for most of 2016.
+Conversely, during periods of a market’s implied volatility expansion, high volatility stocks underperform—significantly at times.
+The following chart examines domestic stocks and volatility using the VIX and different quintiles of returns of the Russell 1000 grouped by volatility.

 Periods of VIX Compression: Low Vol – High Vol*